 What are the rules about pets in strata apartments?

 Bringing your furry friend home for the first time is a great experience, but if you are going to rent or purchase in a strata property, you must have obtained formal permission prior to keeping any animal.
 Being told by the real estate agent that the building is “pet-friendly” is not enough.
+Learn more on the topic of rules about pets in strata apartments.

 State to state, the rules vary about pets in community-living properties like apartments and townhouses.
 In Victoria, for example, tenants have the right to keep a pet (and can’t be denied a lease because they own a pet), and this can only be refused by Victoria Civil and Administrative Tribunal (VCAT) order.
 In New South Wales, the default is no longer to ban pets (as it was prior to a 2015 law change), but instead allow pets after you obtain written approval from the strata committee, which can’t be unreasonably refused.